octoenergy/public-conventions/python.md

 - ARRANGE: put the world in the right state for the test
 - ACT: call the unit under test (and possibly capture its output)
-- ASSERT: assert that the right output was returned (or the right calls to collaborators were made).
+- ASSERT: check that the right output was returned (or the right calls to collaborators were made).

 To aid readability, organise your test methods in this way, adding a blank line